eing/eing.github.io/_posts/2015-10-05-STARWest-Highlights.markdown

 Noticed that I left out the word "Test" in front of Automation and that I prepared you in the previous heading.
 Here are some notable quotes from both sessions above and the keynotes.

 From Bj Rollison's keynote,
-`Automation is valuable when you have large amounts of data and data variability, stress, performance, concurrency`
+`Automation is valuable when you have large amounts of data and data variability, stress, performance, concurrency.`

-`Automation is a beast and needs to be controlled before it gets out of hand (by dividing into appropriate test suites)`
+`Automation is a beast and needs to be controlled before it gets out of hand (by dividing into appropriate test suites).`

 From Michael Bolton/James Bach session,
-`Machines executes checks but human tests`
+`Machines executes checks but human tests.`

-From Bart Knaack's keynote, he strikes of 'Test' in 'Test Automation' and replaces it with 'Check', `Test Automation ==> Check Automation`
+From Bart Knaack's keynote, he strikes out 'Test' in 'Test Automation' and replaces it with 'Check', `Test Automation ==> Check Automation`

 These clearly dismiss the notions of the automation magic wand that will replace all testing efforts or that testing is dead because there's automation.